hunterdyar/daily-golf-project/README.md

 Tee positions (and player spawn) are done by trying to randomly place non-overlapping circles onto the map on valid locations.
 We keep trying while decreasing the radius of the circle.
 It's poisson disk sampling with a search, and I would describe it as "good enough for now".
 It's slow and could have a tee spawn on an island of just one square.

 MapGenerator.cs is a simple script to listen for generation (we can regenerate levels at runtime clicking a button in the inspector, very helpful for testing) that spawns in cubes on a grid.

+### Skybox
+I basically used this tutorial: [https://medium.com/@jannik_boysen/procedural-skybox-shader-137f6b0cb77c](https://medium.com/@jannik_boysen/procedural-skybox-shader-137f6b0cb77c).
+I had to turn off "Cast Shadows" in the graph inspector to get the UV mapping to behave as it does in the older version of Unity used in that tutorial.